Help Paying for Senior Home Care

 Please enter a valid zip

-If you're like most seniors, you want to stay in your home as long as possible.
-Home care allows you to do this.
-It's less expensive than institutional care, such as assisted living and nursing homes.
-This type of care includes home health care and non-medical care, such as assistance with activities of daily living and domestic chores.
+What is home care?
+This type of care includes home health care and non-medical care at home, such as assistance with activities of daily living (ADLs) and domestic chores.
 Below, you'll find information on how to pay for elderly home care through Medicare, Medicaid, and other federal, state, and local programs.

 Find the Right Housing Options for You